Chethanpatel/MetalloInspect/README.md

-#MetalloInspect
+# MetalloInspect

-##Metal surface defect detection
+## Metal Surface Defect Detection

-The aim of this project is to use deep learning to classify 6 possible defects on metal surfaces:
+MetalloInspect is a deep learning project designed for the classification of six possible defects on metal surfaces using state-of-the-art techniques.
+The goal is to accurately identify and categorize the following defects:

 - 0: Crazing
 - 1: Inclusions
 - 2: Patches